Who We Are

 Economic Policy Analyst

-Kelley has a wealth of health and early childhood policy and program experience.
-She is a Registered Nurse with clinical experience in a variety of health settings.
-Kelley spent 13 years in public health departments creating and implementing maternal child health and development programs and working to improve public health policy at the state and local level.
-Kelley previously served as the Policy Bureau Chief at the Arizona Division of Behavioral Health Services where she oversaw policy compliance and contracts for the Regional and Tribal Behavioral Health Authorities.
-Prior to that position, Kelley was the Senior Health Policy and Program Specialist for Arizona’s early childhood agency, First Things First.
-Kelley has a Bachelor of Nursing Science (BSN) and a Masters of Nursing Science (MSN) in Community Health Nursing from Indiana University.
+Kelley has twenty–five years of health, early childhood and family policy, advocacy and program experience.
+The past nine at Children’s Action Alliance.
+First as the Director of Early Childhood and most recently as the Vice President of Policy in charge of overseeing CAA’s full policy agenda.
+She is a Registered Nurse (RN) with clinical experience in a variety of health settings.
+Kelley spent thirteen years in public health departments creating, implementing and leading public health and development programs and working to improve public policy at the state and local level.
+Prior to her move to CAA, she served as the Policy Bureau Chief at the Arizona Division of Behavioral Health Services where she oversaw policy and contract development and compliance for the Regional and Tribal Behavioral Health Authorities.
+Kelley was also the Senior Health Policy and Program Specialist for Arizona’s early childhood agency, First Things First.
+Hailing originally from Indianapolis Indiana– she is a diehard Colts and Indy 500 fan.
+Kelley holds both her Bachelors and Masters of Science in Nursing Degrees from Indiana University. .

 Joseph Garcia, MA, Secretary